atheius/advent-of-code/README.md

-# Advent of Code
+# 🎄 Advent of Code 🎄

-AOC challenges.
+Project for AOC challenges and solutions.

 ## Setup